uaf-arctic-eco-modeling/dvm-dos-tem/scripts/doctests_Sensitivity.md

 # Basic testing of Sensitivity.py module

-This file is intended to both exercise the basic functionality of the Sensitivity Analaysis process and to demonstrage the API.
+This file is intended to both exercise the basic functionality of the Sensitivity Analysis process and to demonstrate the API.
 An end user would not be expected to follow these steps exactly, but should be able to read along with the tests here and see how Sensitivity.py might be used.